-Points can be awarded for the following: Awarded by: Points Excellent effort in class All teachers 5 Excellent quality of classwork All teachers 5 Excellent effort with homework All teachers 5 Excellent quality of homework All teachers 5 100% attendance (to be awarded by the tutor at the end Attendance Officer 12 of each half term) Good attendance (95%+) (to be awarded by the tutor at Attendance Officer 8 the end of each half term) Perfect punctuality (no lates recorded each term) Attendance Officer 12 Participation in extra-curricular group and activity All staff 5 Good citizenship, community service or good manners All staff 5 Helpful to others, or contribution to your tutor or year KSL/Mentor 5 group SLT reward for exceptional work SLT 15 Key Stage Leader and Mentor Award KSL/Mentor 10 Headteacher's Award Headteacher 20 Sustained improvement (no negatives over a two week KSL 5 period) Excellent use of incidental Welsh All staff 5 Attending study club All staff 5 Achieving target level for the year in an academic report KSL/Mentor 15 Going up a sub-level in an academic report KSL/Mentor 10
+Points can be awarded for the following: Awarded by: Points

+Good work - Core values All teachers 5

+Meeting expectations All teachers 5

+Good effort/progress All teachers 5

+Exceeding expectations All teachers 5

+Perfect attendance (to be awarded by the tutor at the end Attendance Officer 12

+of each half term)

+Good attendance (95%+) (to be awarded by the tutor at Attendance Officer 8

+the end of each half term)

+Participation in extra-curricular group and activity All staff 5

+Kindness Award All staff 5

+SLT reward for exceptional work SLT 15

+Key Stage Leader and Mentor Award KSL/Mentor 10

+Headteacher's Award Headteacher 20

+Excellent use of incidental Welsh All staff 5

-Pupils/students will receive Bronze, Silver, Gold, and Platinum rewards for the total number of points they receive as individuals.
-This is on a sliding scale, will be displayed in classrooms and will be rewarded to pupils/students as a certificate.
+Learners will receive Bronze, Silver, Gold, and Platinum rewards for the total number of points they receive as individuals.
+This is on a sliding scale, will be displayed in classrooms and will be rewarded to learners as a certificate.